-Test A had the greatest number of participants with a total of 22 participants opting to complete the open quadrat method, resulting in varying levels of deviation from the population mean.
+Test A consisted of 16 participants.
 The range of results submitted per quadrat varied more considerably than with the macroalgae test.
-The largest range was for quadrat 12 with % cover estimates ranging from 20% to 70%, other quadrats had similarly large ranges of between 40 and 45 for quadrats 2, 6, 8, 9, 10 and between 30 and 35 for quadrats 1, 3, 4 and 15.
-The smallest range was for quadrat 14 from 1% to 10%.
-Z-scores calculated against the population mean resulted in four laboratories failing between 1 and 5 quadrats.
-In total there was a 97% pass rate for test A when using Z-scores derived from the mean.
+The largest range was for quadrat 1 with % cover estimates ranging from 35% to 80%, with most quadrats having a % cover range of between 30% and 40%.
+The smallest range was for quadrat 6 from 75% to 90%.
+Z-scores calculated against the population mean resulted in four people failing between 1 and 8 quadrats.
+In total there was a 94% pass rate for test A when using Z-scores derived from the mean.

-When comparing results against % cover as calculated using ImageJ, the number of 'Fails' per laboratory was greater with a total number of 41 'Fails' (88% pass rate) distributed over 13 of the 22 labs.
-The average deviation of results from ImageJ % cover per lab ranged from 4.01 to 18.63.
-Quadrat 10 appeared to be the most problematic, with the greatest number of 'Fails', 11 in total, and the greatest mean deviation from ImageJ % cover of 17.17.
+When comparing results against % cover as calculated using ImageJ, the number of 'Fails' per laboratory was greater with a total number of 49 'Fails' (79.6 pass rate) with all labs failing at least one quadrat.
+The average deviation of results from ImageJ % cover per lab ranged from 5.56 to 20.54, similar to previous years.
+Quadrat 6 appeared to be the most problematic, with all participants 'Failing'.
+Most participants failed between 0 and 5 quadrats with one lab (MA2103b) failing 8 and 12 of the 15 quadrats when compared against the mean and ImageJ respectively.